xpepper/poker-hands-kata/README.md

 ### TODO

-* [WIP] [F] From simply telling which hand is higher than another to showing the actual winning rank
+* [WIP] [F] From simply telling which hand is higher than another, to showing the actual winning rank.
     * explore how to tell which is the winning rank and **its point**
         * White wins. - with high card: Ace
         * Tie.

     * [F] `GameResultFormatter` should format the point message from the winner's highest card
         - be able to format the point even with figures like 'A', 'K', ... ?

+    * [R] Introduce parametrize tests for `GameResultFormatter` to describe ranks that contains figures.

 * [F] Poker hand with three cards... ("3 cards" world)
     * rewrite the logic to find the highest card in a hand using sorting